Failed at Breastfeeding? – It’s Okay

 You should never feel guilty about doing what’s right for you and your baby – if that means you need to stop breastfeeding, that’s okay.
 What’s important is that BOTH you and your baby are happy and healthy!

-I find it very insensitive and disrespectful for people to insist that there is no such thing as a woman who can't breastfeed.
+I find it very insensitive and disrespectful for people to insist that there is no such thing as a woman who can’t breastfeed.
 I felt like a failure after my first baby could not get enough breast milk to gain weight.
-So with my second child, I was determined to succeed.
+So with my second child, I was determined to succeed at breastfeeding.

 After two months, I was not meeting my baby’s demand for milk and was exhausted from pumping milk around the clock.